 Up: Home Page of Bernd Krauskopf

 Feedback loops in climate systems arise from interactions between various subsystems, such as distinct bodies of water, the atmosphere, land and ice masses.
 They are prominent features and drive observed behaviour.
 Any such feedback takes effect only after an inherent time delay, because it takes time to transport water, air and energy across the globe and subsystems require time to react.
-The goal is to develop new mathematics behind delayed feedback loops in conceptual climate models to determine the often unexpected and sometimes unwanted consequences that may ensue.
+The goal is to develop new mathematics for the study of delayed feedback loops in conceptual climate models to determine the often unexpected and sometimes unwanted consequences that may ensue.
 The focus will be on the challenging but very natural case when the delays of the feedback loops are not constant but depend on the present state.
-The El Niño phenomenon, where varying delays arise from the coupling between Pacific Ocean and atmosphere, will serve as a prototypical test-case example of immediate relevance.
+The El Niño phenomenon and the Atlantic Meridional Overturning Circulation are two climate systems of immediate relevance in this regard.

 The task will be to derive and study appropriate functional forms for climate systems with delayed positive and negative feedback loops to determine the consequences of the different types of feedback loops, individually and in combination.
 This will include a systematic analysis of how different types of delay terms, including state-dependent and distributed delays, influence the observed behaviour.
 The work will make use of state-of-the-art methods for the analysis of delay differential equations, in particular, the continuation of invariant objects and their bifurcations.
 This project offers opportunities for collaborations with Professors Henk Dijkstra (Utrecht University, The Netherlands), Tony Humphries (McGill University, Montreal, Canada) and Jan Sieber (University of Exeter, UK).